GeoServer GUI configuration¶

-You can enter the Parent Directoy manually, or select one from a directory chooser dialog by clicking the Browse... link:
+You can enter the parent directory manually or select one from a directory chooser dialog by clicking the Browse… link:

-To configure a new GeoGig repository that is backed by a PostgreSQL database, select PostgreSQL from the Repository Type pull-down, enter the relevant database connection parameters and click Save.
+To create a new GeoGig repository that is backed by a PostgreSQL database, select PostgreSQL from the Repository Type pull-down, enter the relevant database connection parameters and click “Save”.

-You can create new GeoGig repositories through the Create new GeoGig DataStore page or by naviagting to the GeoGig Repositories configuration page in the admin bar
+You can create new GeoGig repositories through the Create new GeoGig datastore page or by navigating to the GeoGig Repositories configuration page in the admin bar

 and selecting Import an existing repository

-Just like creating new repositories, you have the option to import existing Directory backed repositories or PostgreSQL backed repositories.
-Select the Repository Type and choose/enter to repository location details:
+Just as when creating new repositories, you have the option to import existing Directory-backed repositories or PostgreSQL-backed repositories.
+Select the Repository Type and choose/enter the repository location details:

 Once GeoServer is configured with a GeoGig repository, you can address it over the network at a URL path of the form: